laurengarcia/url-metadata/README.md

 ```

 ### Returns
-Returns a promise that gets resolved with url metadata.
+Returns a promise that gets resolved with the following url metadata if the url request response returns successfully:
 ```
 {
   'url'                  : '',